Makenfile86/Ray-Tracer/README.md

 Here is more details about the variables:

-background (You can only use this with the SCENE, and right now its recommended to put to 0 as the code is not completed yet). lambert (how much lambert you want in your scene, 3-4 is recommende). light (You can change the all of the light sources light scale). shadows (0 no shadows, otherwise shadows). reflection_iteration (1 is no reflections, 2 is reflections, after that your reflections will have reflections and not really recommended). color_intesity (How intense you want your colors to be ?, 2-5 is recommended). reflection (How intense you want your reflections to be?
-1-5 is recommended). power (spots lights power).
+background (You can only use this with the SCENE only and it draws a background to your scene, its not working completely yet).

+lambert (how much lambert you want in your scene, 3-4 is recommende).

+light (You can change the all of the light sources light scale).

+shadows (0 no shadows, otherwise shadows).

+reflection_iteration (1 is no reflections, 2 is reflections, after that your reflections will have reflections and not really recommended).

+color_intesity (How intense you want your colors to be ?, 2-5 is recommended).

+reflection (How intense you want your reflections to be?
+1-5 is recommended).

+power (spots lights power).

 coord-XYZ (ALl the objects, spots and camera has the XYZ value that determine the location of that item in the 3D space.
 0 0 0 is the center).